 This organization serves both social and scholarly functions on behalf of English graduate students.
 EGO organizes social functions, including the Fall Picnic and Coffee Hour.
 At the Fall Picnic, we welcome new graduate students by grilling them tasty food.
 At our monthly coffee hours we hold workshops and invite faculty members to share their experiences with us.
 With the close of each semester, we have a "kudos party," where we compile and read a list of the accomplishments of all graduate students.
 EGO also supports graduate student scholarship by funding certain events (decided on a case-by-case basis) and encouraging conference attendance and publishing projects.
 EGO has representatives to both the Undergraduate and Graduate committees, as the as Saint Louis University's Graduate Student Association (GSA).
 Through EGO's affiliation with the GSA graduate students are able to receive conference funding.
 For more information, please contact the current president, Jonathan Lux at firstname.lastname@example.org.

-Vice President: Austin McIntire
+Vice President: Patrick Brooks

 Undergraduate Committee Representative: Emily Tuttle